Category: States

 If you want to keep up on all things Pluto you can search the hashtag above.

-We enjoyed the observatory so much we ended up getting a membership that gets us into around 300 other observatories and places of geekery.
-The little boys have decided that not only are they going to be Park Rangers…they are going to be Astronomy Park Rangers and work in the dark sky parks so they can give Ranger Walks at night.
+We enjoyed the observatory so much we ended up getting a membership that gets us into around 300 other observatories and places of nerdery.
+The Alex and Nicholas have decided that not only are they going to be Park Rangers…they are going to be Astronomy Park Rangers and work in the dark sky parks so they can give Ranger Walks at night.

 See y’all down the road!